kfischer-okarin/mcp-compose/docs/adr/0002-json-schema-for-config-file-validation.md

 I will use **JSON Schema** to validate the config file and limit myself to simple YAML features that will cleanly reduce to JSON.

+## Alternatives Considered

+- Handwritten validation logic
+- Using a Object Mapper library like `dry-types` or `shale`

 ## Consequences

 - 👍🏻 I can delegate the validation to existing validation libraries